-As of June 30, 2007, we had cash, cash equivalents, restricted cash and marketable securities of \$40.8 million, as compared to \$27.0 million as of December 31, 2006.
-The increase is primarily due to: (i) a registered direct offering in April to institutional investors resulting in gross proceeds of \$30.2 million (\$28.1 million net) from the issuance of 14,050,000 shares of common stock at \$2.15 per share and (ii) proceeds of \$2.0 million from a financing pursuant to the CEFF; offset by \$16.6 million used in operating activities, purchases of capital expenditures and principal payments on capital lease arrangements.
+As of September 30, 2007, we had cash, cash equivalents, restricted cash and marketable securities of \$33.1 million, as compared to \$27.0 million as of December 31, 2006.
+The increase is primarily due to: (i) in April 2007, a registered direct offering of 14,050,000 shares of our common stock to select institutional investors.
+The shares were priced at \$2.15 per share resulting in gross proceeds of \$30.2 million (\$28.1 million net).
+This offering was made pursuant to our October 2005 universal shelf registration statement; (ii) proceeds of \$2.0 million from a financing pursuant to the CEFF (discussed below); and (iii) \$1.5 million from the use of the secured credit facility with Merrill Lynch; offset by (iv) \$25.9 million used in operating activities, purchases of capital expenditures and principal payments on capital lease arrangements.